Former Ecuadorian President Denounces His Country's Treatment Of Julian Assange As 'Torture'

 Correa claims that the current government is bound by domestic and international law to protect Julian Assange’s safety and well-being.

-Discussing his tiny London sanctum Assange told the New Yorker, “the walls of the Embassy are as familiar as the interior of my eyelids.
+Discussing his tiny London sanctum, Assange told the New Yorker, “the walls of the Embassy are as familiar as the interior of my eyelids.
 I see them, but I do not see them.”